josefhoppe/py-raccoon/README.md

 ## Generating Random Cell Complexes (by expected number of 2-cells)

-PyRaCCooN uses `NetworkX` to represent the underlying graph of the resulting cell complex.
+Externally, PyRaCCooN supports `NetworkX` and `graph_tool` graph classes.
+Since graph\_tool is only available via conda, PyRaCCooN uses NetworkX by default (graph\_tool is an optional dependency).
+You may want to use graph\_tool for very large graphs to increase performance (in our experiments, the time networkx takes to load a graph from disk exceeded the runtime of our algorithm for very large graphs).

-The 2-cells are represented as a list of tuples of nodes representing the boundary.
+2-cells are represented as tuples of nodes in the boundary of the 2-cell.
 Tuples are normalized to start with the smallest node (by integer label), continuing with its smallest neighbor.
-For example, `(3,2,1,4)` would be normalized to `(1,2,3,4)`.
+For example, `(2,3,1,4)` would be normalized to `(1,3,2,4)`.

 ```py
 import py_raccoon as pr